paquettm/420-302-VA_A24/LABS/LAB5_ESP32_MQTT.md

 **Conclusion:**

 9. **Completion:**
-    - Congratulations!
-You have successfully integrated a photocell and resistor voltage divider to measure ambient lighting and transmit the data over MQTT.
+    - You have successfully integrated a photocell and resistor voltage divider to measure ambient lighting and transmit the data over MQTT.

 10. **Further Exploration:**
     - Experiment with different lighting conditions and calibration settings to refine your measurements.